 We recognise that OPFG has a well-diversified stream of income, and has successfully increased the contribution of non-interest income (mostly from its insurance operations) to the overall total income.
-As a result, the group has managed to keep the return on assets at a relatively stable level in recent years, despite the notable decline in margins (see Exhibit 4).
-For 2018 OPFG has announced it is probable that results will come in lower than in 2017 partly due to lower investment income while costs relating to development are increasing faster than anticipated.
+As a result, the group has managed to keep the return on assets at a relatively stable level in recent years, despite notable decline in margins (see Exhibit 6).